Adam Tanner (Jesuit theologian): Theological work

 He was noted for his defense of the Catholic church and their practices against Lutheran reformers, as well as the Utraquists.
 His greatest work was the Universa theologia scholastica, published in 1626–1627.

 Tanner was also noted for his opposition to the witch hunts.
 During his time in Bavaria, he witnessed contemporary debates in which the skeptics had some success imposing limits on the witch trials.
 He included a number of these skeptics' arguments in his Universa theologia scholastica, for instance, "that the use of torture makes the death of innocent people inevitable, that several denunciations are not sufficient to warrant torture, that torture may not be repeated".

 These arguments were subsequently influential on his fellow Jesuit Friedrich Spee, another opponent of the witch hunts.

 Death and controversy over his burial

-He died at the village of Unken near Salzburg, and rests in an unmarked grave.
-Apparently, the parishioners refused to give him a Christian burial because a "hairy little imp" was found on a glass plate among his possessions.
+He died in the village of Unken near Salzburg.
+His grave can no longer be located due to renovations to the church.
+According to legend, the villagers initially refused him a Christian burial because a microscope was found among his belongings containing a small hairy insect, which they took to be a "harry little imp."
+The microscope had been given to him by Christoph Scheiner.